This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Absolutely.
-Just double all ingredients and divide the dough into two biscuits before baking.
+Yes.
+Double all the biscuit ingredients and divide the dough into two portions before baking.
+Double the strawberries and whipped cream.
+Bake time stays the same.

 RELATED: 15 Easy Single Serving Dessert Recipes